 When I say least-toxic, I mean that accidental exposure is least likely to cause human health effects, in the short or long term.

 From Day One, I’ve strived to use the least-toxic cleaners that work.
-Not only for my own health and safety, but also for my customers and their loved ones.
-And hopefully, for a less polluted earth.
+Not only for my own health and safety.
+But for my customers and their loved ones too.
+And to reduce sources of air and water pollution.

 Acute (immediate) health effects